yahavb/musical-bassoon/README.md

 # musical-bassoon
 application-health-sample-for-aws-load-balancer-controller

 This sample deploys a web application behind ALB and demonstrates seamless failover between pods during scale down event triggered by cluster autoscaler or karpenter.
-We first deploy EKS cluser, enable Amazon CNI to enable IP-based ALB target, deploy aws-loadbalancer controller add-on, then we deploy a smaple django app that get simulated requests from a load simulator that chages the application replica-set size.
-We also deploy cluster autoscaler that changes the autoscale-group size to fulfill the django app pods needs.
-We observe the application health during scale-down events during the load end.
-We emphesize the need for accurate health check to achieve the smooth failover.
+We first install EKS cluser, enable Amazon CNI to enable IP-based ALB target, install aws-loadbalancer controller add-on, then we deploy a simple Django app that gets simulated requests from a load simulator that changes the application replica-set size.
+Additionally, we deploy cluster autoscaler which changes the autoscale-group size to suit the needs of Django app pods.
+We monitor the application's health during scale-down events.
+We emphesize the need for an accurate health checks to ensure smooth failover.

 * deploy EKS cluster